cran/pvaluefunctions/README.md

     overriden if null values are outside of this range.
   - `together`: Logical.
 Indicating if graphics for multiple estimates should be displayed together or on separate plots.
+  - `nrow`: (optional) Integer greater than 0 indicating the number of rows when `together = FALSE` is specified for multiple estimates.
+    Used in `facet_wrap` in ggplot2.
+  - `ncol`: (optional) Integer greater than 0 indicating the number of columns when `together = FALSE` is specified for multiple estimates.
+    Used in `facet_wrap` in ggplot2.
   - `plot_p_limit`: Numerical value indicating the lower limit of the y-axis.
 Must be greater than 0 for a logarithmic scale (i.e. `log_yaxis = TRUE`).
   - `plot_counternull`: Logical.
 Indicating if the counternull should be plotted as a point.
 Only available for -value functions and s-value functions.
-If the counternull values are outside of the plotted functions, they are not shown.
+Counternull values that are outside of the plotted functions are not shown.
+  - `title` (optional): String containing a title for the plot.
+  - `xlab` (optional): String indicating the label of the x-axis.
+  - `ylab` (optional): String containing a title for the primary (left) y-axis.
+  - `ylab_sec` (optional): String containing a title for the secondary (right) y-axis.

 ### Required arguments for different estimate types